ckaestne/kconfigreader/README.md

 The MODULES option (if used in the model) must be named MODULES.
 It is matched by name, not by the additional Kconfig attribute. (could be changed by modifying both this tool and dumpconf)

+Testing
+====

+The semantics of Kconfig are nontrivial, not only with regard to tristate options, but also with regard to nonboolean functions, items and choices with and without prompts, and so forth.

+We invested significant effort in a testing infrastructure, to ensure that the Kconfig behavior is correctly captured.
+The idea is to use a differential testing approach.
+We use kconfig itself (more precisely the tool `conf --olddefconfig`) to check whether a specific configuration is valid.
+This tool will modify values in an invalid configuration to a valid one; that is, it provides a means to establish ground truth which configurations are valid.

+On small kconfig models we apply a brute-force strategy where we execute kconfig on all possible valid and invalid configurations (or a sampled subset of values for nonboolean options).
+We compare for every configuration whether our propositional abstraction yields the same result as kconfig.

+On large models as the Linux kernel model, a brute-force strategy obviously does not work.
+Instead, we can provide a partial configuration or a subset of configuration options that should be explored in a brute-force way.
+Our testing infrastructure completes the configuration with the abstracted model and checks whether the configuration validity agrees between our abstraction and the kconfig behavior.

+Note that this requires a releatively recent version of Kconfig's conf tool that is part of the Linux kernel in which the option `--olddefconfig` is available. (after 2011)

+For all bug reports, please provide a failing test case in terms of a small kconfig file where the brute-force analysis finds differences between the kconfig behavior and our abstraction.

 Notes